codemagic-ci-cd/codemagic-docs/content/flutter/flutter-projects.md

 Then scroll down to the **Build** section to specify the **Flutter**, **Xcode** and **CocoaPods** version, select the build **Mode** (**Debug**, **Release** or **Profile**) or add additional build arguments, e.g. for [build versioning](../building/build-versioning) or verbose logging.

 At the end of a successful build, Codemagic outputs a downloadable `.zip` file containing an `.app` archive.
-If you build for releasing to the App Store, you need to also set up [code signing](../code-signing/macos-code-signing/) to receive a `.pkg` file.
+If you build for release to the App Store, you need to also set up [code signing](../code-signing/macos-code-signing/) to receive a `.pkg` file.

 ## Building Linux apps